ellisp/blog-source/_posts/2023-06-24-weighted-percentiles.md

 ```
 OK, now I need to draw a sample.
 I originally did this with `dplyr::slice_sample()` but found it slow.
 The `strata()` function in Yves Tillé and Alina Matei's `sampling` package is about twice as fast (benchmarking later in this post) so I used that instead.
 The code below draws that sample, does the post-stratification weighting (by simply joining the sample to the marginal totals data frame calculated earlier and creating weights forced to add up to those marginal totals) and then calculates the percentile ranks (both weighted and unweighted).

-BTW, the reason I was particularly attuned to speed in this overall exercise is that David Brady had commented that Stata was very slow in calculating the weighted percentile ranks.
+BTW, the reason I was particularly attuned to speed in this overall exercise is that I had heard that Stata was very slow in calculating the weighted percentile ranks.
 But apart from drawing the sample, everything I was doing in R turned out to be very fast; even calculating percentile ranks on 200,000 observations grouped by year (so similar to the actual data in the original paper) only takes a few seconds.

 *Post continues after R code*
 {% highlight R lineanchors %}